 Entrance Criteria Success Criteria 1.
 Provide SNC DAC-6 review plan identifying DAC-6 review data, the date the data will be available, SNC success criteria.
 Plan will be provided to NASA at least 30 days prior to review.
 This plan will be accomplished via a kickoff presentation and will not be a formal document.
-Completion of DAC-6 Review per the review plan SNC Driving Requirements presented to SNC management which demonstrates how DCSS Design meets the driving requirements with acceptable risk.
+1. 2.
+Completion of DAC-6 Review per the review plan.
+SNC Driving Requirements presented to SNC management which demonstrates how DCSS Design meets the driving requirements with acceptable risk.
 DAC-6 Design baseline is documented in the 2.
 SNC's safety product review, maturation, and approval process, and NASA's role in the SNC process will be described in the Safety and Reliability plan.
-Dream Chaser Design Reference Document and approved by SNC Program Management.
-4. Authority to proceed with detailed design approved by SNC DC Program Management.
+4. Dream Chaser Design Reference Document and approved by SNC Program Management.
+Authority to proceed with detailed design approved by SNC DC Program Management.
 3. NASA invited to gain insight by participating in the processes leading to the DAC-6 review and participating in the review.
-Technical margins were presented during the DAC-6 Review.
+5. Technical margins were presented during the DAC-6 Review.
 SNC DC Program Management has approved open work forward action plans.
-Program risks are understood and are being addressed as defined by the RMP.
+Program risks are understood and are being

+SPACE ADMINISTRATION

+BY: Wille H Sente BY:

-William H. Gerstenmaier Associate Administrator for Human Exploration and Operations
+William H. Gerstenmaier Rita Tozzie

+Associate Administrator for Human Exploration Director of Contracts
-2 North 2015 DATE

-Halague BY:
+and Operations Sierra Nevada Corporation

-DATE: 02/27/2015
+DATE: 2 Narch 2015 DATE: 02/27/2015